-In partnership with NIEER, data are collected by examining public online records including websites; documents such as program guidelines and legislation; NIEER's annual yearbook; interviews with city and/or state pre-K administrators; and any external program evaluations if available as a public record.
+CityHealth partners with NIEER to collect data by examining public online records including websites, documents such as program guidelines and legislation, NIEER's annual yearbook, interviews with city and/or state pre-K administrators, and any external program evaluations if available as a public record.
 Quality and enrollment data come from the school year preceding the assessment.

 Due to the structure and governance of most High-Quality, Accessible Pre-K programs, state-level preemption is generally not a factor in a program's adoption.
-For this reason, City-Health does not collect preemption data for this policy.
+For this reason, CityHealth does not collect preemption data for this policy.

-CityHealth's assessment of High-Quality, Accessible Pre-K policies includes information about city-specific programs, along with relevant county- and state-level programs implemented by October 10, 2023.
+CityHealth's assessment of High-Quality, Accessible Pre-K policies includes information about city-specific programs, along with relevant county- and state-level programs implemented by October 16, 2024.